 How Payment Companies and Banks are Fighting Cybercrime

 In less than three years since the launch of Unified Payment Interface (UPI), transactions through this payment method have grown at a scorching pace, with the number hitting a landmark one billion in October.
 Around 100 million people have started using this India-made technology, which countries around the world are looking to adopt.
-The adoption of electronic means of financial transactions is music to ears as India has predominantly been a cash-heavy economy, but the volume of retail cashless transactions has increased by nearly 124 per cent from FY 2016- 17 to FY 2018-19, as per the Reserve Bank of India (RBI) Annual Report 2018-19.
+Not just UPI, the volume of total retail cashless transactions has increased by nearly 124 per cent from FY 2016- 17 to FY 2018-19, as per the Reserve Bank of India (RBI) Annual Report 2018-19.
+The adoption of electronic means of financial transactions is music to ears as India has predominantly been a cash-heavy economy.

 But here’s the dark side.